Computing renormalized curvature integrals on Poincar\'e-Einstein manifolds: Introduction

 In higher dimensions there are many additional renormalized curvature integrals.
 While Equation~\eqref{eqn:renormalized-pfaffian-formula} still relates the renormalized volume to the Euler characteristic, it now does so through the renormalized integral of a scalar polynomial in the Weyl tensor.
 In a different direction, Chang, Qing, and Yang showed~\cite{ChangQingYang2006}, in analogy with Equation~\eqref{eqn:renormalized-volume-4d}, that there is a scalar conformal invariant $\mW_n$ of weight $-n$ such that if $(M^n,g_+)$ is Poincar\'e--Einstein, then

-However, an explicit formula for $\mW_n$ is only known in dimension at most six~\cites{Graham2000}; in higher dimensions, the existence of $\mW_n$ follows from Alexakis' classification of conformally invariant integrals of scalar Riemannian invariants~\cite{Alexakis2012}.
+since $\mW_n$ has weight $-n$, the integral $\int \mW_n \dvol$ converges.
+An explicit formula for $\mW_n$ is only known in dimension at most six~\cites{Graham2000}; in higher dimensions, the existence of $\mW_n$ follows from Alexakis' classification of conformally invariant integrals of scalar Riemannian invariants~\cite{Alexakis2012}.
 For this reason it is unclear whether one can derive one of Equation~\eqref{eqn:renormalized-pfaffian-formula} or~\eqref{eqn:renormalized-volume-cqy} from the other.

-The main purpose of this paper is to describe a procedure that explicitly computes many renormalized curvature integrals.
-Applying our procedure to the Pfaffian produces an explicit conformal invariant $\mW_n$ for which Equation~\eqref{eqn:renormalized-volume-cqy} is true, thereby explaining the relationship between Equations~\eqref{eqn:renormalized-pfaffian-formula} and~\eqref{eqn:renormalized-volume-cqy}.
-Remarkably, $\mW_n$ \emph{is not uniquely determined} when $n \geq 8$.
-See \cref{rk:einstein-trivial-divergences} below for further discussion.
-Notably, our procedure does not require Alexakis' classification.
+The main purpose of this paper is to describe a procedure that is independent of Alexakis' classification and explicitly computes many renormalized curvature integrals.
+Applying our procedure to the Pfaffian produces an ambient formula for $\mW_n$ and explains the relationship between Equations~\eqref{eqn:renormalized-pfaffian-formula} and~\eqref{eqn:renormalized-volume-cqy}: